juliensf/mercury-json/README.md

 ## MERCURY 14.01.X COMPATIBILITY

 The code on the master branch is **not** compatible with Mercury 14.01.X.
-If you require a version of 'mercury_json' that works with Mercury 14.01.X, then checkout the mercury\_14\_01 branch.
+If you require a version of `mercury_json` that works with Mercury 14.01.X, then checkout the `mercury_14_01` branch.

 ## AUTHOR